VincentMalik/eclipse-tractusx.github.io/docs/kits/Behaviour Twin RuL Kit/Software Development View/page_software-development-view.md

 ### Remaining Useful Life Kit

+## Overview
+ - Summary of used components (ontology, skill, standards, bindings)
+ - Reference: Semantic Web (W3C)

+## Architecture?
+ - adoption view?

+## Onthology
+ - References to: OWL/TTL, KA-KIT, genearal ontologies
+ - Short explanation/context
+ - Where is the ontology deployed (GitHub, reference to KA-KIT)

+## Standards/SAMM
+ - Load spectra (SAMM, link)
+ - RuL (SAMM, link)

+# RuL Skill
+ - Example (generalized, derivied from requester)
+ - Explanation of the example (central component)
+ - References to: OWL

+## Skill usage
+ - Skill hosting/How to deploy (operations view)
+ - How to bind to own application (example/explanation: how to call, how to receive results)

+# Data bindings
+ - Example (generalized, derivied from OEM)
+ - Explanation of the example
+ - How to deploy (link to KA-KIT, operations view)

+# Service Bindings
+ - Example (generalized, derivied from Supplier)
+ - Explanation of the example
+ - How to deploy (link to KA-KIT, operations view)

+# Short sample application
+ - trivial REST-Controller service provider example (mockup, Java)

+# Deployment of Matchmaking/Binding agents
+ - reference to KA-KIT (operations view)
+ - Binding-/Remoting agents: OnTop/RDF4J
+ - integrate configurations into deployment (bindings)

 <!--
 Development View of the Kit.
 -->

 <!-- !Mandatory! -->
 ## API Specifications

+ --> Agent data plane????

 <!-- Recommended -->
 ## Sample Data